Paris Internationale

 Ang Ziqi Zhang, Erwan Sene

-Belief is a Drug | Non-Linear Time
+Belief is a Drug | Nonlinear Time

-Her palette is distinctly synthetic, informed by traffic signage, highway pavement, fluorescent safety gear, metallics—the vibrational affect of “high-visibility.”
+Zhang’s palette is distinctly synthetic, informed by traffic signage, highway pavement, fluorescent safety gear, metallics—the vibrational affect of “high-visibility.”
 These colours speak at once to the idea of wading through the world day-to-day, and to rave culture’s charged artificiality.
 As a student, she would fill her homework pages with deranged parabolas—forms that in their decontextualization refused linear logic, spilling into the margins like unsanctioned performance.
 Later, while studying economics, she rendered graphs and curves with mechanical precision.

-Erwan Sene’s installation unfolds as a dense sculptural field, made of an intricate layering of sound, material, and movement where no element takes precedence.
-Found objects like streetlamp casings, metal grates, and PVC piping are embedded alongside cast resin, hand-cut wood, or fabricated hardware, with no visible distinction between what has been salvaged and what has been made.
-This collapse of hierarchy is central to his practice: an insistence that nothing—no part, no gesture—is more “authored” than another.
+Erwan Sene’s installation unfolds as a dense sculptural field, made of intricate layers of sound, material, and movement.
+Found objects like streetlamp casings, metal grates, and PVC piping are embedded alongside cast resin, hand-cut wood, or fabricated hardware, with no visible distinction between salvaged and newly made elements.
+This collapse of hierarchy is central to his practice: an insistence that nothing—no part, no gesture—is more authored than another.
 His materials form a relational assemblage, drawing the viewer into a multi-sensory encounter.
 To enter the space is to be enfolded, metabolized into its circuitry.
+Such erasure of stratification extends into Sene’s sound practice.
+His compositions, like his sculptures, are thick with texture and equivalence: metallic clatter folds into drone, field recordings glitch on percussive bursts.
+No foreground or background.
+Only planes of intensity that press against one another.